to the Office of Graduate Studies

 The Graduate Certificate in Future Pharmacy and Management is designed to introduce and familiarize the participant with the major topics that are part of an advanced pharmaceutical sciences/pharmacy practice and management curriculum.
 This will be accomplished by completing four advanced lecture and discussion courses that are necessary to introduce the recent updates in translational pharmacy such as nano-enabled drug delivery and pharmacogenomics and to provide a solid foundation for the development of more advanced and specialized pharmacy skills that are critical in a healthcare career.
 The four component courses hosted by the College of Pharmacy on the Tampa campus, will be delivered in distance education formats and will make extensive use of the Canvas course management environment.

 The Graduate Certificate will be offered as a one year full-time or a two year part-time program.
-Students will be required to accumulate 12 credit hours by successfully completing four required 3 credit-hour courses, which are directed by the College of Pharmacy and involve USF Health faculty members with extensive teaching experience on an as-needed basis.
+Students will be required to accumulate 12 credit hours.

 The certificate comprises three required courses together with the selection of one of two possible electives.
 The courses focus on developing expertise in all the major updates in Pharmaceutical Sciences and Pharmacy practice and pharmacy management.
-The certificate courses and their associated learning objectives are:
+The certificate courses are:

 Credit towards graduate degree: Up to 12 hours of certificate course credits may be applied towards a graduate degree with program approval.